oneapi-src/oneDNN/doc/primitives/convolution.md

   implementation is based on the [Fast Algorithms for Convolutional Neural Networks by A. Lavin and S. Gray](https://arxiv.org/abs/1509.09308).
 The Winograd algorithm often results in the best performance, but it is applicable only to particular shapes.
-Moreover, Winograd only supports f32 and f16 data types.
+Winograd supports GPU (f16 and f32) and AArch64 CPU engines.

 - _Implicit GEMM_.
 The convolution operation is reinterpreted in terms of matrix-matrix multiplication by rearranging the source data into a